solocyberengineer/MrBud-Home/TryHackMe-Write-Ups/Red/README.md

 rm passlist.txt
 sudo apt-get remove hashcat -y
 ```
-###### Wow, we see hashcat creating a password list from one password that is stored in .reminder file
+###### Wow, we see hashcat creating a password list from one password that is stored in '.reminder' file
 ```
 curl http://target-ip/index.php?page=file:///home/blue/.reminder
 ```